AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 * The ability to make and use passwords for your user accounts that are practically invincible against many attackers.
 * The ability to replace old passwords with strong new passwords easily, on whatever schedule you want.
 * The ability to determine other users's original passwords, if theirs are weak, despite sophisticated attempts to protect them.
-* The ability to guage the approximate relative strength of a password using only "the naked eye."
+* The ability to gauge the approximate relative strength of a password using only "the naked eye."

 # Scenario